kosua20/sr_gui/README.md

     int sr_gui_ask_choice(const char* title, const char* message, int level, const char* button0, const char* button1, const char* button2);

 Display a modal dialog with the given title and message, along with three buttons with custom labels.
 Returns either `SR_GUI_BUTTON0`, `SR_GUI_BUTTON1` or `SR_GUI_BUTTON2` based on the button pressed.
 If the system interface allows for cancellation, `SR_GUI_CANCELLED` might also be returned when the user does so.
+Passing `NULL` as a label will hide the corresponding button.

 ### String query